 The student has the right to withdraw from a course of instruction at any time.
+Students should submit a withdrawal request in writing to the Campus Director and Registrar.
 The student is obligated to pay only for educational services rendered and for unreturned equipment.
 If the student withdraws from a program of instruction after the period allowed for cancellation of the agreement, as listed above in "Cancellation of Agreement," the school will remit a refund within 45 days following the student's withdrawal whether officially or unofficially.